Joshuakim1011/stock_database_and_analysis/README.md

 - If the code ran successfully, daily stock prices should be adjusted for stock splits
 - Technical_analysis table should also be filled

-* Steps 2-4 can be reused later to update the database with more data

 # Interactive Platform
 - Open Interactive.ipynb in Jupyter notebook